 We are thrilled to announce the winners of the Museums Change Lives Awards 2020.
-This year’s awards celebrated museums that have made a difference to their local communities and have responded positively to the challenges of a year like no other.
+The 2020 awards celebrated museums that made a difference to their local communities and responded positively to the challenges of a year like no other.

 The awards ceremony took place online as part of the Museums Association’s annual conference.